BobRay/newspublisher/readme.md

 Documentation is available at [Bob's Guides] (http://bobsguides.com/newspublisher-tutorial.html)

-NewsPublisher is based on the NewsPublisher snippet for MODx Evolution but has been completely refactored from the ground up for MODx Revolution.
+NewsPublisher is based on the NewsPublisher snippet for MODX Evolution but has been completely refactored from the ground up for MODX Revolution.
 It includes rich text editing for the content and summary (introtext) fields and also for any rich text TVs.